You-sha/Stock-Prediction-LSTM/readme.md

 ## Conclusion

-I have made to tools to predict stock price; one that uses time-series data and the LSTM model, and another that uses sentiment scores from news headlines and the stock data with a Random Forest model.
+I have made two tools to predict stock price:
+- One that uses time-series data and an LSTM model.
+- Another that uses sentiment scores from news headlines combined with the stock data and a Random Forest model.

-*(In progress)*